sidd-phoenix/Canteen-X/Documentation.md

-      "name": String,         // Name of the item (for redundancy) "price": Number,        // Price of the item (for redundancy) "quantity": Number,     // Quantity of the item ordered "orderTakerId": ObjectId, // Reference to the order taker responsible for this item "status": String        // Status for this item: "pending", "preparing", "ready" }
+      "name": String,         // Name of the item (for redundancy) "price": Number,        // Price of the item (for redundancy) "quantity": Number,     // Quantity of the item ordered "assignedCounter": Number, // Reference to the order taker responsible for this item "status": String        // Status for this item: "pending", "preparing", "ready" }
   ],